 |MRT Sungai Buloh-Kajang Line|

-Greater KL / Klang Valley Integrated Transit System – For better visualization of MRT Sungai Buloh-Kajang line in the integrated system, please review Line 9 – MRT Sungai Buloh-Kajang line on the following integrated transit map.
+What is the role of MRT Sungai Buloh-Kajang line in the Greater Kuala Lumpur / Klang Valley Integrated Transit System?
+For better visualization of MRT Sungai Buloh-Kajang line in the integrated system, please review Line 9 – MRT Sungai Buloh-Kajang line on the following integrated transit map.

 The Klang Valley Integrated Transit System consists of the following rail systems that operate seamlessly together: